Nemoyjh92/gf-rgl/src/tamil/README.md

 - Auxiliary Verbs: All auxiliary verbs in Tamil are lexical verbs which have been grammaticalized, i.e. their lexical meaning has been replaced by a grammatical one (p.
 194).
 Through auxiliary verbs, we can realise the following grammmatical categories periphrastically -- Aspect, Mood, Passive voice, Causation, Negative polarity, and Attitude.

 - Adjectives: There are simple and derived adjectives (p.
 131-134).
 Most adjectives are derived, with only a subset of words using the simple adjectival suffix (p.
 133).
+Adjectives are the only lexical category that cannot cooccur with clitics of whatever type (p.
+134).

 - Adjectival clauses: p.
 135

 - Adverbs: There are simple and derived adverbs (p.
 135-145).
+Like adjectives, most adverbs are derived, with only a subset of words being simple adverbs (p.
+136-138).
+The situation with derived adverbs is more complex, with Lehmann analysing the role of the derivative suffix --aaka/aay across several pages (p.
+140-145) before giving a summary (p.
+146).

+## Syntax

+- Verbal Noun ("Kumar must come"): P. 300

+- Relative Clauses: Pp. 287-94, 349-56